-Even though China’s economy has slowed somewhat, there is still opportunity for US companies looking to manufacture there without fear of instability.
+Though China’s economy has slowed somewhat, there’s still an opportunity for US companies interested in manufacturing.
+Furthermore, they can do so without fear of instability.

-Due to the effects of an aggressive stimulus buoying manufacturing and construction activity, the meltdown that some had forecast, is proving to have been avoided.
+Due to the effects of an aggressive stimulus buoying manufacturing and construction activity, economists had forecasted a meltdown.
+However, their efforts proved to avoid this.
 The most recent updates to China’s Purchasing Managers’ Indexes (PMI), suggest that even while the overall pace of Chinese manufacturing has slowed, stability and opportunity remains.

 The Purchasing Managers Index: What It Is and Why It Matters